 With all that being said, there were a few things that kept me from loving this book:

 I’m all for characters you dislike.
 Nothing is better than creating characters your reader won’t get on with to show how three-dimensional they are.
 That being said, I’m sure Catherine was not intended to be a dislikable character (although to some extent, the author really doesn’t have much control over that).
-Perhaps my age comes into it; I can sympathise with the feeling of being replaced by a 23 year-old and being protective of a business you’ve nurtured and grown.
-But, as a 23 year-old, I found the treatment of Magda by Catherine patronising and demeaning.
+Perhaps my age comes into it; I can sympathise with the feeling of being replaced by a 23-year-old and being protective of a business you’ve nurtured and grown.
+But, as a 23-year-old, I found the treatment of Magda by Catherine patronising and demeaning.
 Referring to her as a child and talking down to her (at least in thought) is a great way to alienate younger readers (and by younger, I mean those in their early 20s who are often met with attitudes like Catherine’s in their everyday life).
-Catherine seems self-aware enough to acknowledge why she feels this way towards the younger woman, but makes no effort to change her behaviour.
+Catherine seems self-aware enough to acknowledge why she feels this way towards the younger woman but makes no effort to change her behaviour.
 By the end of the book, when she’s more aware of her emotions towards Richard and the marriage, her behaviour towards Magda may be less patronising, but her dislike for her is still strong.
 Whilst I understand the protective urges of Catherine, I feel there was a lot of potential here to show more emotional growth than what was offered.

-The other characters, personally, were more likable.
+The other characters, personally, were more likeable.
 Although I struggled to match Rachel’s independent nature with her ideal that the man has to pay for dinner every time, her ambition in the workplace and emotional growth/awareness felt a lot more realistic.
 Sarah’s struggles show raw emotion and her character’s quirks make her different from the rest.
 Refreshing for me personally, as the other characters did all feel very similar.

 My main issues with this novel were the short chapters and flashbacks.
 The chapters alternate between each of the friends, but I found them rather short and jarring.
 They wouldn’t always carry on with a particular scene in that character’s next chapter which sometimes left me feeling out of place with the novel.
 Time wasn’t indicated clearly, either.
 I also found the flashbacks were often forced.
 They stuck out, as they should, but the rhythm and flow of their introductions took me out of the story too much.
 I found myself having to re-read the scene before the flashbacks to remind myself what exactly had happened.
 That being said, I did enjoy the flashbacks in how they told the stories of the past that influenced each character’s present.